Solgleeson12/README.md/README.md

 ###

-<p align="left">𝐇𝐞𝐲 𝐭𝐡𝐞𝐫𝐞! 𝐈'𝐦 𝐆𝐥𝐞𝐞𝐬𝐨𝐧.<br><br>​I'm a young developer from Ireland 🇮🇪, working on making the world a better place though machine learning and AI.
+<p align="left">𝐇𝐞𝐲 𝐭𝐡𝐞𝐫𝐞!<br><br>​ I'm Gleeson, a young developer from Ireland 🇮🇪, who is working on making the world a better place though machine learning and AI.
 Most days, you’ll probably find me deep in Python, Scala, and SQL building models, designing systems, and trying to teach machines to think a little smarter.
 I’m always exploring new ideas in AI, from theory to deployment and hopefully contribute to our little world for the better.</p>

 ###